Our Corporate Partners

 Our partnerships with Bulgari, GSK, IKEA Foundation, Reckitt Benckiser, Unilever, Accenture, C&A, Johnson & Johnson and Procter & Gamble demonstrate the benefits that a global partnership with Save the Children can bring.

 The members of our Global Corporate Partnerships Advisory Group are:

 - Rita Girotti, Marketing Advisory - Save the Children Italy (Chair)

-- Douglas Rouse, Corporate Partnerships Director - Save the Children UK
+- Natasha Parker -Partnerships Director (Acting) Save the Children UK

 - Luciana Bonifacio, Senior Director, Global Corporate Partnerships & Deputy AVP - Save the Children US